jsloyer/sn-extend-authentication/readme.txt

  Select the option 'Disable Anonymous Site Browsing' in 'Authentication Settings' page and save your change.
 This will restrict your site from anonymous browsing.

 = Where can I enable/disable anonymous browsing at a post level = You can find widget 'Authenticated Users Only' at every add/edit post, custom post, page.
+Currently not available with quick edit.
 Admin user need to check/uncheck 'Show To Authenticated Users' checkbox and Update post to enable/disable post level anonymous browsing.

-= I want to enable anonymous browsing for specific posts/content when the complete website is restricted to authenticated users.=
+= I want to enable anonymous browsing for specific posts/content when the complete website is restricted to authenticated users =
  Admin user can 'Disable Anonymous Site Browsing' in 'Authentication Settings' page but priority will be given to post/page specific authentication setting over default.

 = What will be the impact if I deactivate the plugin =